haiwen/seafile-admin-docs/manual/setup_binary/deploy_in_a_cluster.md

 enabled = true
 interval = 10m
-highlight = fvh     # This configuration is for improving searching speed external_es_server = true es_host = <IP of background node>
+highlight = fvh     # This configuration is for improving searching speed es_host = <IP of background node>
 es_port = 9200
 ```

 The `[INDEX FILES]` section is needed to let the front-end node know the file search feature is enabled.
-The `external_es_server = true` is to tell the front-end node not to start the ElasticSearch but to use the ElasticSearch server at the back-end node.